dradtke/blog/content/post/gtk-giphy.md

 <br>

 Functionally, this app isn't too complicated.
-You type in a search term, hit Enter, and it will look up and display a random GIF matching your query.
+You type in a search term, hit Enter, and it will look up and display a random GIF matching your query along with the URL.
 Giphy provides an endpoint for this, so all we have to do is build the UI around it.

 ## Setting Up